Worker cooperative: Today

+Cooperatives versus traditional firms

+The evidence on the productivity between cooperatives and traditional firms are mixed, depending on location and sector.
+Worker cooperatives are generally less competitive and less profitable than IOFs (Investor-Owned Firms), leading to reduced growth rates compared to IOFs.
+In agriculture, coops tend to be more productive.
+In Portugal, they may be significantly less or as, but never more productive in any industry than IOFs.
+Coops tend to be risk averse, resulting in coops being more sustainable, and much more resilient against recessions but less profitable and less innovative.
+Generally speaking, coops are less flexible, preferring to adjust wages rather than change the number of workers they employ.
+This results in coops having 14% lower salaries than capitalist firms, more volatility in wages and less volatility in employment.
+Furthermore, the co-op wage system is more of an egalitarian one, where wages are sometimes, although not always, uniform.
+This system is less competitive, which can drive away talented workers who don't receive as much compensation as they otherwise could for their performance.
+A study by Faleye et al concluded that: "[co-ops] deviate more from value maximization, invest less in long-term assets, take fewer risks, grow more slowly, create fewer new jobs, and exhibit lower labor and total factor productivity."
+Evidence comparing co-op worker satisfaction to firm worker satisfaction is somewhat mixed, but tends to favor co-ops.

-Research on worker cooperatives
+Research

 Longevity and resilience

 According to an analysis of all businesses in Uruguay between 1997 and 2009, worker cooperatives have a 29% smaller chance of closure after controlling for variables such as industry.
 In Italy, worker owned cooperatives that have been created by workers buying a business when it is facing a closure or put up to sale have a 3-year survival rate of 87%, compared to 48% of all Italian businesses.
 A 2012 study of Spanish and French worker cooperatives found that they "have been more resilient than conventional enterprises during the economic crisis."
-In France, the three year survival rate of worker cooperatives is 80%-90%, compared to the 66% overall survival rate for all businesses.
+In France, the three year survival rate of worker cooperatives is 80–90%, compared to the 66% overall survival rate for all businesses.
 During the 2008 economic crisis, the number of workers in worker owned cooperatives in France increased by 4.2%, while employment in other businesses decreased by 0.7%.
 More than three quarters of UK co-op start-ups (76%) are still flourishing after the difficult first five years, however, other business forms are far less likely to survive, with only 42% of all new UK companies making it through to the end of year five.